Back to all free tools

 Does this level test create a full long-term program?

 No. It solves the first decision by giving you a realistic starting level and a repeatable first-week plan.
-Guppy handles the ongoing daily progression once you want a fuller training path.
+Guppy handles the ongoing daily progression once you want a fuller plan you can keep following.

 Can I use the level test without pull-up equipment?